Communicating Emotions Through Creative Data

 The installation took place in the 13th century meeting space, Bedern Hall, in York, United Kingdom

-I was able to join Anglia Ruskin University's Research and Innovation Development Office working with the Chelmsford Science and Engineering Society (CSES) to host "My Smarter Essex," an event aimed at engaging school children on the smarter design of a Future Essex.
+I joined Anglia Ruskin University's Research and Innovation Development Office working with the Chelmsford Science and Engineering Society (CSES) to host "My Smarter Essex," an event aimed at engaging school children on the smarter design of a Future Essex.

 The event consisted of talks focused around establishing smarter cities, lifestyles, mobility, and security, and additionally allowed kids to interact with exhibitions and demonstrations revolving around smart and interconnected devices.
 Some of the demonstrations included:

-I was able to assist Arne Nykanen and CoDE Research (Now StoryLab) at both the Cambridge Festival of Ideas and the Cambridge Science Festival showing of his Safe and Sound Drive project: A driving simulator that rewards efficient driving with a pleasant auditory experience.
+I assisted Arne Nykanen and CoDE Research at both the Cambridge Festival of Ideas and the Cambridge Science Festival showing of his Safe and Sound Drive project: A driving simulator that rewards efficient driving with a pleasant auditory experience.

 The creative aspect of the simulation is that the audio the driver listens to is affected by their speed.
 If you drive too slow, you lose high frequency sounds of the audio and it sounds muddy, too fast and you loose the low frequency sounds.